Hash table: Separate chaining

-In separate chaining, the process involves building a linked list with key–value pair for each search array index.
-The collided items are chained together through a single linked list, which can be traversed to access the item with a unique search key.
-Collision resolution through chaining with linked list is a common method of implementation of hash tables.
-Let $T$ and $x$ be the hash table and the node respectively, the operation involves as follows:
+In separate chaining, the process involves building a linked list of key–value pairs for each search array index.
+The collided items are chained together through a single linked list, which can be traversed during lookup of a specific key.
+Collision resolution through chaining with linked lists is a common method of implementation of hash tables.
+Let $T$ be the hash table, $x$ be an element $(k, v)$, and $k$ be its key.
+The operations involved are as follows: